 Furthermore, The Christian Community recognizes the Christian way to be a path of freedom.
 Fostering freeness and responsibility in the individual is seen as crucial in approaching a relationship with Christ Jesus’ deed and message.
 All who come will find a community striving to cultivate an environment of free inquiry in harmony with deep devotion.

-There are approximately 350 independent Christian Community Congregations worldwide, with several congregations in North America.
+There are approximately 350 independent Christian Community Congregations worldwide, with 14 full congregations in North America.
 Services are also held through visits to affiliate congregations in several additional locations.

 Each Christian Community congregation is financially independent and exists through the voluntary pledges and donations of its local members.
 There are regional and international administrative bodies to coordinate the work at those levels.